Rio sets Women's Football Day in Marta's honour

-Marta Vieira da Silva has been given her own day, with Feb.
-19, her birthday, officially declared Women's Football Day in Rio de Janeiro in her honour.
+Brazilian football great Marta has been given her own day, with Feb.
+19, her birthday, officially declared Women's Football Day in the state of Rio de Janeiro in her honour.

-Rio's legislative assembly passed a law to institute a date on the calendar for Women's Football.
+Rio's legislative assembly passed a law to institute a date on the calendar to celebrate women's football in the state.
+The law has been passed at the time when the Women's Carioca championship is being played.

 - Stream ESPN FC Daily on ESPN+ (U.S. only)